Worrying About Birth Defects

 Before you meet with a counselor, make some phone calls to your parents or other relatives (and get your partner to do the same with his family!).
 Gather as much information as you can about family medical history.
 How did your grandparents die?
 Why did your cousin go to a special school?
-Has anyone in the family had a child with a birth defect or mental retardation?
+Has anyone in the family had a child with a birth defect or developmental delay?
 Ask specifically about inherited disorders.
-These include Tay Sachs disease (which affects French Canadians and Middle European Ashkenazi Jews), sickle cell anemia (which affects African Americans and some Mediterranean Caucasians), thalassemia (which affects primarily Southeast Asians), and cystic fibrosis.
+These include Tay Sachs disease, sickle cell anemia, and cystic fibrosis.

 The genetic counselor will tell you all about amniocentesis and chorionic villus sampling, which can detect defects in the womb.
-She will also explain the outlook for a child born with birth defects as well as the treatments that might be necessary, both immediately after birth and throughout the child's life.
+A genetic counselor will also explain the outlook for a child born with birth defects as well as the treatments that might be necessary, both immediately after birth and throughout the child's life.

 A genetic counselor will not tell you what to do.
 She will tell you your options.
 She will give you the facts.
 She will answer your questions.
 But the final decision is up to you.
 If you should choose prenatal testing and find out that your child has a birth defect, you will have all the information you need to help you decide what to do next.
 Either you will need to prepare for a child with disabilities or make arrangements to end the pregnancy.